Augers & Electronics

 With 2000 inches per charge and a cutting speed of up to 3.4 inches per second, drill faster for longer with the latest Alpha Series.

-While choosing an ice auger, consider the weight, power, ice thickness, number of ice holes, size of the target fish, and budget.
+While choosing an ice auger, consider the weight, power, ice thickness, number of ice holes, the size of the target fish you intend to catch, and the budget.

-Here’s a drill down of the specs, ice drilling, maintenance and safety.
+Here’s a breakdown of the specs, ice drilling, maintenance of ice augers and safety.

 Electric